embEDUx/documentation/src/setup/adminstation.md

 `
 $ git clone https://github.com/embEDUx/buildserver-setuproutine.git --single-branch --depth 1
 `
-## Install the shipped Ansible into a virtual environment
+## Install The Shipped Ansible Into A Virtual Environment
 You can either reuse an existing virtual python environment, or create a new one.
 The following steps assume you chose the latter.